- Download our Moving to Buenos Aires Guide (PDF)

 Plaza San Martín is the 'downtown' area of Buenos Aires.
 While it may not be the most residential barrio, expats who choose to live here will be fascinated by its rich history.
 Many of Buenos Aires' most significant historical sites and monuments are located in this part of the city.
 This barrio is also home to Florida Street, a famous pedestrian shopping street in Buenos Aires.
 Owing to its popularity as a tourist destination, prices in this area may be higher than in other parts of the city.

 San Telmo, one of the older and more traditional barrios of Buenos Aires, is characterised by its Bohemian atmosphere and the abundance of markets and antique shops.
 Although high-rise apartments are scarce in the area, expats can still find quality accommodation in colonial-style houses along the cobblestoned streets.

 Over the weekends, San Telmo becomes one of the city's most vibrant nightlife spots.
 The local bars and tango hotspots are known to draw crowds from all over Buenos Aires.
 This makes the area an exciting place to call home, but expats should be aware that this also attracts a significant amount of opportunistic and petty crime.

-Villa Crespo is well known for its bohemian atmosphere and attracts many young expats.
+Villa Crespo is also well known for its Bohemian atmosphere and attracts many young expats.
 It is right on the border of the Palermo barrio, and expats living in Villa Crespo are just a short walk or taxi ride away from several parks and wooded areas.
 There are also plenty of bars and restaurants in the suburb for residents to enjoy, as well as some unique galleries and art installations.